Taylor-Mendez/4883-PT-Mendez/Assignments/A16/README.md

 discussed in class.
 I will vary the following about the data being sorted:
 - size
-- type: integers, floats, strings
+- type: integers and strings
 - discombulation of data:
     - completely sorted or random
-    - partially unsorted
     - reverse sorted
     - already sorted